-Today was a sort-of city tour and started at two inner city makets.
+Today was a sort-of city tour and started at two inner city markets.
 The first was the wholesale food market and the second a large drygoods market.
 As is typical with such market visits we got to see all the obvious foods as well as some not so obvious.

-Second on the agenda was a rikshaw/tuktuk ride visit to the three kings monument .
+Second on the agenda was a rikshaw/tuktuk ride visit to the Three Kings Monument .
 These are statues of three kings and friends who formed a pact in the 13 century which established the Lanna Kingdom and established the city of Chiang Mai.
 Near the statues is a brass model/map of the original royal city.

 After our visit with the three kings the day turned into a series of Golden Temples, all Buddhist, all well restored and all magnificently decorated with gold and other adornments.
 All the photos are labelled with the name of the relevant temple.